LaunchCodeEducation/lchs/src/chapters/more-flask/template-conditionals.rst

 =========================

 In addition to loops, we can also include conditionals inside our Jinja2 templates.
-These evaluate a boolean expression, then add or remove HTML elements to the webpage.
+These evaluate :ref:`boolean expressions <boolean-expression>`, then add or remove HTML elements to the webpage.

-Conditionals allow us to choose whether or not to display specific content.
+Conditionals come in handy when we need to choose whether or not to display specific content.

 ``if/elif/else`` Syntax
 -----------------------